-Rhoda Weisman has a 25+ year career in identifying, educating and coaching Gen X, Gen Y and Millennial talent to become excellent leaders.
+Rhoda is the founder and chief creative officer of Rhoda+CO.
+She previously served as the Dean of the Graduate School of Nonprofit Management at American Jewish University.
+She has a 25+ year career in identifying, educating and coaching Gen X, Gen Y, and Millennial talent to become excellent leaders.
 Rhoda is one of the original founders of the Jewish engagement model used today and believes that every person deserves a high-level connection to Jewish life and tradition.
-Rhoda now serves as the Dean of the Graduate School of Nonprofit Management at American Jewish University, helping develop and place top leaders throughout the nonprofit sector.
+In her position at AJU, she helps develop and place top leaders throughout the nonprofit sector.

 Rabbi Elyse Winick